nais/doc/content/deploy/README.md

 This will build and push your Docker image to hub.docker.com, and then deploy your app to the `dev-fss`-cluster.
 See the examples in [nais-deployment Orb](https://circleci.com/orbs/registry/orb/navikt/nais-deployment) for more ways to build your CircleCI-config.

 After adding the configuration to your repo you need to activate you repo as a project over at [CircleCI.com](https://circleci.com/add-projects/gh/navikt).
-Search for your repo, repss `Set Up Project`, and go right to `Start building`.
+Search for your repo, press `Set Up Project`, and go right to `Start building`.

 #### Manual deploy
 In your pipeline, use our internal tool [deployment-cli](https://github.com/navikt/deployment-cli)